liamks/teachingVM/notes/ruby-on-rails/README.md

                          DELETE /users(.:format)               devise/registrations#destroy
 ```

+Please take note of the first column `Prefix`, you can use these to easily create links in your app using "link helpers" (examples in the next step).

 ### Step 10.
 Creating a top menu with login/logout & register links

-In `app/views/layouts/` create a file called `_top_menu.html.erb` - "partial" that will hold our menu.
+In `app/views/layouts/` create a file called `_top_menu.html.erb`, this file is what Ruby on Rails calls a "partial", it will hold our menu.
 We will create a very basic menu (we will improve it in a later step).
 In `_top_menu.html.erb` add the following code:

 ```erb
 <ul>